 My first appointment was with an ENT.
 I mention this one because looking back I think an opportunity for a diagnosis was missed early on.
-Symptoms were tinnitus that occasionally made a pulsatile whooshing sound, constant dizziness, chronic headache of 2 months, foggy vision, and neck pain.
+Symptoms were tinnitus that occasionally made a pulsatile whooshing sound, constant dizziness, a chronic headache of 2 months, foggy vision, and neck pain.
 She did the Valsalva maneuver, watched my eyes, and concluded I was fine.
 I was also given a hearing test and the audiologist found a lack of acoustic reflex on one side.
 She suspected a neuroma of some sort but the ENT wasn’t convinced.
 Clearly, there needs to be more awareness about intracranial hypertension.
-Instead, I was on my way to the doctor referral merry go round.
+Instead, I was on my way to the doctor referral merry-go-round.

 Headaches with Vestibular Damage, Neck, Knee, and Pelvic Pain, Prostatitis and Pudendal Neuralgia

-From ENT, I went to a neck specialist for the neck pain.
+From the ENT, I went to a neck specialist for the neck pain.
 He didn’t find anything and sent me back to urology for the scrotal pain.
-There were a couple of visits to an orthopedist when the knees, hips, and back began to hurt at the six month mark.
-Urology to neurology, with a few more stops at the ER with pelvic pain, prostatitis and pudendal neuralgia.
+There were a couple of visits to an orthopedist when the knees, hips, and back began to hurt at the six-month mark.
+Urology to neurology, with a few more stops at the ER with pelvic pain, prostatitis, and pudendal neuralgia.
 Even though my crotch hurt, it was my headache that has gotten the most attention over the last three years.
-I have had 4 MRI’s on my brain including an upright MRI and MRA/MRV, all of which were negative.
+I have had 4 MRIs on my brain including an upright MRI and MRA/MRV, all of which were negative.
 I spent a month on heavy doses of migraine medication but to no avail.
 I was diagnosed with a vestibular migraine until an oto-neurologist found 27% damage to my right middle ear.
 He concluded that it wasn’t a migraine but rather damage to my vestibular system.
 He couldn’t explain the headaches or post-surgical onset but it did explain the balance problems.

 Finally, the Culprit: Intracranial Hypertension